 February 3, 1959: The Day the Music Died

-On February 3, 1959, a plane crashed shortly after taking off from Clear Lake, Iowa, killing all four people aboard: pilot Roger Peterson and musicians Buddy Holly, Richie Valens, and J.P.
+On February 3, 1959, a plane crashed shortly after taking off from Clear Lake, Iowa, killing all four people aboard: pilot Roger Peterson and musicians Buddy Holly, Ritchie Valens, and J.P.
 "The Big Bopper" Richardson.
 The date became known as The Day the Music Died.

-Charles Hardin Holley was born in Lubbock, Texas in 1936.
-He was only five years old when he earned his first money for singing, $5 at a local talent show.
+Charles Hardin Holley was born in Lubbock, Texas, in 1936.
+He was only five years old when he earned his first paycheck for singing—$5 at a local talent show.
 He formed a band in high school that performed on local radio and the country music circuit.
 They recorded several country songs for Decca in Nashville, but failed to find success.
 Holly (he dropped the "e" when his name was misspelled on the record contract) returned to Lubbock and played various venues, including opening for Bill Haley and the Comets and Elvis Presley.
 Elvis suggested Holly forget country music and start playing rock-and-roll.
-Holly's band, now known as The Crickets, recorded "That'll Be the Day" as a demo, which got them a contract with Coral/Brunswick records.
+Holly's band, then known as The Crickets, recorded "That'll Be the Day" as a demo, which got them a contract with Coral/Brunswick records.

-Richie Valens was only 17 years old when he died.
-Born Richard Steven Valenzuela in southern California, he learned to play guitar at age eleven.
-Valens was influenced by Mexican folk songs, country music on the radio, and singing cowboy movies.
-He played for school assemblies and parties in high school.
-Valens joined a band called The Silhouettes and had locally steady work.
+Ritchie Valens was only 17 years old when he died.
+Born Richard Steven Valenzuela in southern California, Valens learned to play guitar at age 11.
+He was influenced by Mexican folk songs, country music on the radio, and singing cowboy movies.
+He played for school assemblies and parties in high school, then Valens joined a band called The Silhouettes, where he found steady work.
 A talent agent spotted him and brought him into Keen Records for an audition.
-The instrumental he played for that audition evolved into his first hit, "Come On Let's Go".
+The instrumental he played for that audition evolved into his first hit, "Come On Let's Go."
 It sold half a million copies in 1958.

 Jiles Perry Richardson recorded and toured under the name The Big Bopper.
 He was the oldest of the plane crash victims at 28.
-Richardson grew up in Texas where he was active in school music programs.
+Richardson grew up in Texas, where he was active in school music programs.
 He studied pre-law in college, then dropped out to work full-time as a radio disc jockey.
-He once stayed on the air for five straight days, breaking the record for continuous broadcasting.
+He once stayed on the air for five days straight, breaking the record for continuous broadcasting.
 Richardson also served a stint in the army, married, and fathered a daughter.
 He took the name The Big Bopper for a radio show.
-According to some sources, The Big Bopper was the first person to use the phrase "music video".
-He was in the process of promoting a video business when he died.
-Meanwhile, Richardson was busy writing songs.
-He wrote 'White Lighting", a hit for George Jones, and "Running Bear", recorded by Johnny Preston.
-The Big Bopper recorded "Chantilly Lace" in 1958, which went to #6 nationally.
-The success of "Chantilly Lace" led to a slot on a winter tour with Buddy Holly.

-When Holly learned that Jennings wasn't going to fly, he said, "Well, I hope your old bus freezes up."
-Jennings responded, "Well, I hope your plane crashes."
-This friendly banter of friends would haunt Jennings for years.
+At the time, it was reported: "When Holly learned that Jennings wasn't going to fly, he said, 'Well, I hope your old bus freezes up.'
+Jennings responded, 'Well, I hope your plane crashes.'
+This friendly banter of friends would haunt Jennings for years."